BitcoinExchangeFH/BitcoinExchangeFH/README.md

 [Publish/Subscibe](http://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/pubsub.html) model.
 You can open a TCP or inter-process traffic.

-For example, if you decide the data feed is subscribed at localhost at port 6001.
+For example, if you decide the data feed is subscribed at 127.0.0.1 at port 6001.

 ```
-bitcoinexchangefh -zmq -zmqdest "tcp://localhost:6001" -instmts subscription.ini
+bitcoinexchangefh -zmq -zmqdest "tcp://127.0.0.1:6001" -instmts subscription.ini
 ```

+According to [zmq-tcp](http://api.zeromq.org/2-1:zmq-tcp), please provide "127.0.0.1"
+instead of "localhost" as the local machine destination.

 If the data feed is subscribed via inter-process shared memory with address "bitcoin".